fehin-disu/library_database/README.md

 # Group work break-down strategy
 - Sandhya created login.py, menu.py and check_penalty.py
+- Sandhya created code to generate mock data.
 - Elykah and Sandhya created mainactivity.py
 - Elykah assisted Sandhya with login.py
-- Elykah worked on member_profile.py and tested member_profile.py and check_penalties for mock values
+- Elykah worked on member_profile.py and tested member_profile.py and check_penalties with mock values.
 - Sandhya worked on mainactivity.py for functionality with the menu and login.
 - Samia worked on returningabook.py
 - Fehintola worked on searchbooks.py